Some simple and affordable tools can help you stay independent and active while recovering from injury.

 This article will look at how low-cost assistive products that you can buy yourself can also help you stay independent after an injury.

-Low-cost assistive products are simple and affordable aids that are easy to set up and use.
-These are generally considered low-risk and available from local suppliers and retail stores such as Bunnings, Spotlight, Kmart, and more.
+Low-cost assistive technology (AT) includes simple and affordable aids that are easy to set up and use.
+These products are generally considered low-risk.

-LiveUp provides information and advice on how low-cost assistive technology devices can improve your quality of life and help you stay independent for longer.
+LiveUp provides information and advice on how low-cost assistive technology devices can:

-LiveUp is powered by a not-for-profit and doesn’t make any money from these suggestions.
+We're powered by a not-for-profit and don’t make any money from these suggestions.

 There are many types of assistive products designed to support different areas of daily life, depending on your struggles.
 Let’s look at 2 case studies where people found what worked for them.